connorcl/pytorch-lr-explorer/README.md

 # pytorch-lr-explorer
-A simple PyTorch image classifer with an optimal leanring rate finder and various per-iteration learning rate schedulers
+A simple PyTorch image classifier with an optimal learning rate finder and various per-iteration learning rate schedulers